 \section{Experiments}

-Here, we evaluate our framework in a real-world road network dataset.
-We use the simulation framework in \cite{russo2018tutorial}, adapt it to the road networks and extend it to contextual combinatorial setting.
+In this section, we evaluate our framework in a real-world road network application.
+We use the simulation framework in \cite{russo2018tutorial}, adapt it to the road networks, and extend it to contextual combinatorial settings.